stratisproject/electrum-server/README.md

-Electrum-stratis-server for the Electrum client
+Electrum-stratis-server for the Electrum-Stratis client
 =========================================

   * Original Author: Thomas Voegtlin (ThomasV on the bitcointalk forum)